publicarray/Mac-Rumors-iOS-app/README.md

 ### Dependency

-The app uses use of the social module: https://github.com/viezel/TiSocial.Framework v1.7.0
+The app uses use of the social module: https://github.com/viezel/TiSocial.Framework/tree/1.7.0 v1.7

-To install it on a mac place it in the `~/Library/Application Support/Titanium/modules/` folder
+To install it on Mac OS X place the extracted folder in the `~/Library/Application Support/Titanium/modules/` folder. for Windows 7 extract the folder into `C:\Users\username\AppData\Roaming (or C:\ProgramData\Titanium on Titanium Studio 1.0.1 and earlier)`
+Or in Titanium Studio you can go to `Help > Install Mobile Module`.

 where `~` is your home folder